 Wiper motor, linkage: how it works, symptoms, problems, testing

-How the wiper system works: the wiper switch sends the signal to the control module.
-The control module operates the wiper relay that sends 12-volt power to the wiper motor.
+How the wiper system works: when you turn the wiper on, the wiper switch sends the signal to the control module.
+The control module operates the wiper relay.
+The relay sends 12-volt power to the wiper motor.
 The motor rotates a little arm (see the diagram) that through links moves the wiper arms.
-Read more on how the wiper electrical system works below.
+Read more details below.

 Why wipers don't work: troubleshooting tips

 The first thing your mechanic would want to know is it a mechanical problem with a wiper transmission (linkage) or an electrical problem with a wiper motor circuit.
 How can you tell?
 Does the wiper motor run or at least make any noise when the wiper switch is on?
 If the motor runs or tries running, but the wipers don't work, it's a mechanical problem with the linkage, see common problems below.
 If the motor doesn't react when the switch is operated, it's an electrical problem.
-The wiper motor circuit will need to be tested.
-Read more: testing a wiper motor.
+The wiper motor circuit will need to be tested; more details below.

 Common problems with a transmission mechanism (linkage)